Exploring techniques to filter water.

 2. Hopefully this diagram should be familiar to students and they should be able to tell you about each of the components.
 Ask them which are human-made portions of the water cycle?
 (Reservoir, dams and canals.)
 Where does a spring get its water supply?
 (Usually from the ground water percolating up.)
 Where does water from the mountains wind up?
 (The oceans.)
 Which is the newest water?
 (Rain) Oldest?
 (Oceans.)

-have the student just pour water with the filter and see how much is
+C. First have the student just pour dirty water into the funnel with the cotton ball and see how much is “cleaned”